Fielo-Plugins/fielocms-fieloelr/doc/InstallGuide.md

 Deploy the tags from the latest releases of the following repositories into your org.

+**_TIP_**: To access the latest release tag click on the tag link right below the Latest Release Button.

 ![Add Image](Source/ScreenHunter_01%20Sep.%2021%2018.27.gif?raw=true) <!-- .element height="50%" width="50%" -->

 | Repository |